johsteffens/beth/doc/bcore/btcl.md

 ( x=7.0; x/(ABS(x)+1) )
 ```

-More generally: The semicolon operator divides consecutive expressions into
-**context creation** and **context usage**.

 **Note:**
 A trailing semicolon is allowed for the last expression in a file, block or frame.
-In that case the semicolon is simply ignored.
+In that case no continuation is expected; the semicolon is simply ignored.

 ## Chain of Expressions

-Multiple consecutive expressions can be chained up much like a list of statements in a procedural language would be chained.
-However, the last expression representing the sate of the chain must not be terminated by a semicolon.
+Multiple consecutive expressions can be chained up, much like a list of statements in a procedural language would be chained.
 The advantage compared to a procedural language is that such a chain can be part of any sub-expression.

 # Operators

 Each operator has a numeric priority.
 On chained operations, higher priority operators are evaluated before lower priority operators.
-Equal operators are evaluated in the chained order (e.g. ```3 - 1 - 1 == 2```).
+Equal operators are evaluated in the given order (e.g. ```4-1-1 == (4-1)-1 == 2```, ```8/2/2 == (8/2)/2 == 2```).
-Additionally operators are grouped into priority-groups.
+Operators are grouped into priority-groups.
 Each group is associated with a letter A ...
-E. Operators in group A have highest and also identical prority.
+E. Operators in group A have highest and also identical priority.
 All other operators have each a unique priority.
 A higher group letter means lower priority.
 A lower position within the group means lower priority.

 The following tables contain available operators: